luverolla/gradi/README.md

 # GRADI

-This is the Github repository for the GRADI software.
+This is the GitHub repository for the GRADI software.

 <blockquote>
-    <strong>Developement status</strong>
+    <strong>Development status</strong>
-    <p>RESTful backend is complete and no visible bugs/error have been found</p>
+    <p>REST backend is complete and no visible bugs/error have been found</p>
     <p>
         Documentation writing is in progress.
 Once it's complete, I will move to frontend webapp and this message will disappear.
     </p>
 </blockquote>

-GRADI stands for _**GR**ande **A**rchivio **DI**gitale_, that can be translated in english as _Great Digital Archive_.
-It's a software for management, editing and consultation of digital resources of all kinds.
+GRADI (italian short of _**GR**ande **A**rchivio **DI**gitale_, in english

-Registered users marked as editors can create, upload and perform all kind of operations on their own resources, such as assigning read and/or write permissions.
+_Great Digital Archive_) it's a software for management, editing and consultation of digital resources of all kinds.

-Non-editor users cannot create or edit resources, but they can view and consult them, if creator make them public or assign them read permissions.
+Registered users marked as editors, can create and manage resources, assigning read or write permissions to other editors and make them available for consultation for non-editor users, and also for everyone outside the platform too.

-A resource in GRADI is composed by one or more physical files, of different types too.
+A resource in GRADI is composed one or more physical files, of different types too.
 It's uniquely identified by its code and is provided with a name and an optional description.
-Other custom properties can be added by providing a resource type.
+Additional properties can be added specifying a resource type.

-Resource types are dynamically added (only by administrator), and provided of a set of properties each one with its value type, such as string, numeric, datetime, boolean or text.
+Resource types are dynamically added by administrator, and provided of a set of properties each one with its value type (string, numeric, datetime, ...).
-A unique code is automatically generated.
-Providing the right resource types is important since their properties are used as search filters and sorting parameters.
+A unique name is automatically generated.

-The software is provided with a server, listening on `localhost:9000` and consists of a secured RESTful API and a web interface, in order to allow other developers to build frontend application without too much effort.
-The endpoints are `localhost:9000/web` for the web interface and `localhost:9000/api/` for the RESTful API.
+The software is provided with a backend server, listening on `localhost:9000` and consists of a secured REST API, listening on `localhost:9000/api`, and a web interface, listening on `localhost:9000/web/`.

 ## Documentation

 Inside `/docs` folder, the following documents are provided:

-* __RAD - REST API Documentation__: lists RESTful endpoints, tells how to make
+* __RAD - REST API Documentation__: lists REST endpoints, tells how to make
   requests and how to understand responses.
 Mainly intended for frontend or mobile developers who want to make client applications.
 * __SDD - Software Design Document__: illustrates the idea behind this software,